hannesrrr/MTH9879-Market-Microstructure-Models/README.md

+HW1: Explores the Flash Crash of 2010.
+A constant participation algorithm went rogue, draining liquidity and triggering a market collapse.
+Simulates how simple random orders impact market dynamics.

+HW2: Covers the Parlour Model, explaining how traders balance limit vs market orders based on liquidity.
+You’ll also learn how trading fees, volatility, and liquidity determine optimal order sizes on different exchanges.

+HW3: Dive into limit order book dynamics!
+Simulate market events to understand how liquidity shapes the order book.
+Plus, analyze how realized spreads vary across exchanges and impact market maker profitability.

+HW4: The Glosten-Milgrom model shows how market makers adjust spreads to defend against informed traders.
+Learn how bid-ask spreads change based on the risk of adverse selection.

+HW5: Kyle’s Model explores how large trades impact prices.
+Also, what happens when another trader piggybacks on an informed trader’s orders?
+Spoiler: it dilutes profitability!

+HW6: Compare different volatility estimators and see how frequency impacts their accuracy.
+You’ll also witness the Epps Effect, which shows how stock correlations decrease over shorter time intervals.

+HW7: Investigate long memory processes.
+These models show how past order flow influences future trades.
+Learn how to forecast market trends using autoregressive models.

+HW8: Predict order flow by analyzing how meta orders break into smaller slices.
+Plus, a deep dive into price manipulation strategies and why certain trade tactics can distort market prices.

+HW9: Study Almgren-Chriss and compare optimal trading strategies under different price dynamics.
+Learn how to balance market impact and risk in real-world trading.

+HW10:  Focuses on solving the Fredholm equation numerically using matrix algebra and finding the optimal liquidation strategy in the square-root price impact model.
+The tasks include deriving matrix expressions, optimizing liquidation strategies across multiple intervals, and

 # MTH9879-Market-Microstructure-Models
 ## Homework Collection: Market Microstructure Models
 MTH9879 Market Microstructure Models is a graduate course for students of Baruch MFE Program.
 All homeworks is done in Jupyter Notebook with R.